Top 10 Anti-Counter Cards in Magic: The Gathering

 Any player worth their "Mana Drain" knows about countering, an ability the blue faction specializes in.
 Most counters are instant spells that you chain onto opposing cards, "countering" them and essentially negating their activation.
 Counters are particularly prevalent in the extended matches of EDH format; how can players fight back against spells that can disable anything you play?

 Thankfully, we have a wealth of potent anti-counter spells to help bypass blue's tricks.
 Many are immune to countering and shield your other spells, but with dozens of units available, which barricading forces reign supreme?
 These are the ten best anti-counter spells in Magic: The Gathering!

 CMC (Converted Mana Cost): 6

-As a legendary creature, Dromoka can serve as commander in EDH format, though his high mana cost makes him a late-game combatant.
-Still, green's mana ramp prowess can help field him more quickly, he enters with an impressive 5/7 (five power and seven toughness), and he bears flying and lifelink, soaring over ground blockers and recovering your health upon dealing damage.
+As a legendary creature, Dromoka can serve as commander in EDH format, though her high mana cost makes her a late-game combatant.
+Still, green's mana ramp prowess helps field her more quickly, she enters with an impressive 5/7 (five power and seven toughness), and she bears flying and lifelink, soaring over ground blockers and recovering health upon dealing damage.

-Not only is Dromoka immune to being countered, he prevents your opponents from playing spells on your turn!
-This defends against both counters and other instant tricks, an excellent guard.
-Powerful, life-gaining, and bearing dragon synergies, Dromoka's a formidable unit—the trick is accessing him early enough to make a difference.
+Not only is Dromoka immune to being countered, she prevents your opponents from playing spells on your turn, defending against counterspells and other instant tricks.
+Powerful, life-gaining, and bearing dragon synergies, Dromoka's a formidable unit—the trick is accessing her early enough to make a difference.

 9. Gaddock Teeg